Winnemucca, Nevada: Transportation

 Amtrak, the national passenger rail system, provides service to Winnemucca.
 The California Zephyr provides a daily service in both directions between San Francisco and Chicago.
 The Winnemucca passenger rail station, at 209 West Railroad Street, is now unstaffed.
 Amtrak tickets for railway transportation in Winnemucca can be purchased online.

 Historically, since 1867, Winnemucca has been a station on the Transcontinental Railroad.

 Winnemucca is near the half-way point between Salt Lake City and San Francisco along Interstate 80, which passes through town.
 US Route 95 also goes through Winnemucca.

 Local aviation needs are served by the Winnemucca Municipal Airport, located about 5 miles southwest of downtown.
 There are no scheduled passenger services.
 The closest commercial airports are Reno–Tahoe International Airport in Reno and Elko Regional Airport in Elko.

 Media

-The Humboldt Sun, the area newspaper, is published twice weekly.
+The Great Basin Sun, the area newspaper, is published weekly.

 Nomadic Broadcasting operates radio station KHYX-FM with a 50,000 watt signal on 102.7 FM and Translator K232BK on 94.3 FM, serving Winnemucca and its outlying communities.
 102.7 is an adult contemporary format while 94.3 is a rock format.
 These two signals are HD.

 Buckaroo Broadcasting operates radio station KWNA-FM with a 25,000 watt signal and a country format.